Publications by authors named "Maurice Enriquez Sarano"

 View Article and Find Full Text PDF

-Backgroud: Degenerative-mitral-stenosis (DMS) is due to degenerative mitral-annular (MAC) and valvular calcification.
-However, DMS impacts on outcome, and therefore potential treatment needs are poorly-known.
-We aimed at evaluating survival after DMS diagnosis by Doppler-Echocardiography in routine-practice.
+Aims: Degenerative mitral stenosis (DMS) is due to degenerative mitral annular calcification (MAC) and valvular calcification.
+However, DMS impacts on the outcome, and therefore, potential treatment needs are poorly known.
+We aimed at evaluating survival after DMS diagnosis by Doppler echocardiography in routine practice.

 View Article and Find Full Text PDF